Bar Refaeli: Personal life

-Refaeli has two brothers; On Refaeli is a model and actor, and Dor Refaeli is an entrepreneur.
+In 2003, Refaeli married family friend Arik Weinstein.
+Refaeli was criticized for the marriage as it was widely reported she only married Weinstein in order to avoid being drafted into the Israel Defense Forces.
+They divorced sometime in 2005.
+Weinstein published a memoir about their marriage, titled The Untold Story: by Arik Weinstein First Husband of Bar Refaeli, in 2017.

-In November 2005, Refaeli began a relationship with American actor Leonardo DiCaprio after meeting him at a party in Las Vegas for members of U2.
+In November 2005, Refaeli began a relationship with American actor Leonardo DiCaprio, after meeting him at a party in Las Vegas for members of U2.
 In the course of their trip to Israel in March 2007, the couple met Israeli President Shimon Peres and visited her hometown of Hod HaSharon.
 The relationship ended in June 2009.
 In 2010, numerous reports indicated that their romance had been rekindled, but in May 2011, it was reported that they had ended their romantic relationship and would remain friends.

 She married Israeli businessman Adi Ezra on 24 September 2015 in Israel.
-They have two daughters, born in 2016 and 2017, and a son born in 2020.
+They have two daughters and a son.